claresudbery/clare-wiki-ably/pages/coding/webdev/jekyll/Jekyll-Troubleshooting.md

 		* Via here: https://stackoverflow.com/questions/57243299/jekyll-operation-not-permitted-apply2files
 * Then localhost simply not accessible from browser
 	* Someone with similar problem here: https://github.com/microsoft/WSL/issues/2471
-	* I gave up in the end.
-I now do everything in `GitBash` instead.
+	* I gave up in the end and started doing everything in `GitBash` instead for a while.
+		* Then I realised that it's harder to manage Ruby versions in GitBash
+		* Also Travis and Heroku are deploying on Linux, so it makes sense to also use Linux as mny development environment.
+		* Luckily when I tried again in Jan 2021 (using Ubuntu installed on my Windows laptop - NOT Ubuntu 16.04 (just because Ubuntu is the one I keep up to date and has everything in `~/.bashrc`)), it had started working.
 	* Sadly this does mean that ```Gemfile.lock``` keeps getting Windows-related stuff added to it whenever I run run ```jekyll serve```, and this breaks things if I push it up to Heroku.
 * https://docs.microsoft.com/en-gb/windows/wsl/install-win10?redirectedfrom=MSDN
 * When I followed the jekyll instructions, I got the following errors when I ran sudo gem update (immediately after sudo apt-get install ruby2.5 ruby2.5-dev build-essential dh-autoreconf):